Skip to Content

 Moroccan-Influenced Minced Beef Meatballs

-These North African influenced harissa beef meatballs join an ever-growing list of meatballs from around the world on my site.
+These North African-influenced harissa beef meatballs join an ever-growing list of meatballs from around the world on my site.

-Unlike my Indian venison meatballs or Pork meatballs in a beer sauce, black pudding meatballs with a tomato sauce or my minted lamb meatballs in gravy these do not come with a traditional sauce.
+Unlike my Indian venison meatballs or Pork meatballs in a beer sauce, black pudding meatballs with a tomato sauce or my minted lamb meatballs in gravy, these do not come with a traditional sauce.

-They get a final glaze of wonderfully sweet and sour pomegranate molasses, in many ways, I suppose that makes them similar to my Teriyaki meatballs.
+They get a final glaze of wonderfully sweet and sour pomegranate molasses.
+In many ways, I suppose that makes them similar to my Teriyaki meatballs.

 Hidden away in a rather frugal 200g (7oz) of minced beef is a real surprise of glorious flavours and textures.
-You could also use it to stuff onions as I do with my bacon-wrapped stuffed mushrooms and give them a pomegranate molasses glaze.
+You could also use it to stuff onions, as I do with my bacon-wrapped stuffed mushrooms and give them a pomegranate molasses glaze.

-We get a fragrant spicy background from harissa paste.
+We get a fragrant, spicy background from harissa paste.
 I love this ingredient and use it in everything from my halloumi burgers to my harissa and garlic prawns.

 We then get a sweet hit from apricots and a glorious texture from almonds!